Quick Links for Parent & Educator Resources

 This group is meant for teachers and educators to share experiences, innovative teaching methods and to seek new lesson plans or advice from fellow teachers and from the resources at Arizona PBS.
 All teachers and educators are welcome!

-Arizona PBS KIDS features an array of programming to help young children master important skills, ranging from reading and basic math and science to problem solving and emotional skills.
+Arizona PBS KIDS features an array of programming to help children age 2-8 years old master important skills, ranging from reading and basic math and science to problem solving and emotional skills.

 The 2018 Arizona PBS Kids Writers Contest is open to all Arizona Kindergarten through Fifth Grade (K-5) students.
 The contest is designed to promote the advancement of children’s reading and writing skills through hands-on active learning.